 Divorcees may find friendship and understanding in this neighborhood, as 26.7% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 99.5% of the neighborhoods in America.

-In addition, the neighborhood stands out for having an average per capita income lower than 99.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.0% of the neighborhoods in America.
 Also of note, 78.1% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Our research shows that more people carpool to work here in the (28.2%) than in 98.4% of the neighborhoods in America.